Francesco Sfondrati: Imperial counselor

+Clerical career

+Anna Visconti Sfondrati died on 20 November 1538.
+In 1543 Sfondrati accepted Pope Paul III's invitation to enter the service of the Holy See and entrusted the education of his four daughters to his sister's community, the Angelic Sisters of Saint Paul in Milan.
+He entered the clerical state and became a protonotary apostolic and Referendary of the Apostolic Signatura.

 On 12 October 1543 he was elected Bishop of Sarno.
 Pope Paul III then despatched Bishop Sfondrati as nuncio to Ferdinand, King of the Romans and the other princes of the Holy Roman Empire to discuss peace with the Kingdom of France and to promote the forthcoming ecumenical council.
 Sfondrati was promoted to the metropolitan see of Amalfi on 27 October 1544.
 He then served as nuncio to the Diet of Speyer (1544) to congratulate the emperor on his peace agreement with Francis I of France.

 Pope Paul III made him a cardinal priest in the consistory of 19 December 1544.
 He received the red hat and the titular church of Santi Nereo e Achilleo on 2 March 1545.
 He also made him a member of the Roman Inquisition.

-On 25 February 1547 the pope made Cardinal Sfondrati papal legate to the emperor to discuss plans for dealing with the Kingdom of England following the death of Henry VIII of England.
+His statue as expert jurist, Milanese subject of the emperor and prelate in the service of the Holy See led to his being named in 1547 papal legate to the emperor.
 This legation lasted until June 1548.

 On 23 March 1547 he was transferred to the see of Capaccio.
 He opted for the titular church of Sant'Anastasia on 10 October 1547.
 On 9 November 1549 he was transferred to the see of Cremona.

-He participated in the 1549–1550 papal conclave that elected Pope Julius III.
+In the 1549–1550 papal conclave that elected Pope Julius III, Sfondrati was aligned with the imperial faction.

+While his son Niccolò embarked on an ecclesiastical career, Paolo succeeded to the titles of Count of Riviera and Baron of Valassina.

-He died in Cremona on 31 July 1550.
-He was buried in Cremona Cathedral.
+Francesco Sfondrati died suddenly in Cremona on 31 July 1550.
+Antonio Campi mentioned a rumor of poisoning.
+Sfondrati was buried in Cremona Cathedral.